RobinMazars/atom-header-101/README.md

 An atom package to add the 101 header to your files.

-You can trigger it with the `cmd-alt-h` shortcut.
+You can trigger it with the `f1` shortcut.

 supported header formats are:
 `#`, `/* */`, `<!-- -->`, `[[ ]]`, `(* *)`, `{- -}`, `;`